elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Observer is a behavioral JS design pattern that allows you to construct a subscription mechanism that will alert numerous objects (observers) about any events that occur to the object (subject) they're viewing.
+      <strong>Interview Response:</strong> The Observer is a behavioral JS design pattern that allows you to construct a subscription mechanism that alerts numerous objects (observers) about any events that occur to the object (subject) they're viewing.
 This pattern is also known as Pub/Sub, which stands for Publication/Subscription.
 It establishes a one-to-many relationship between items, encourages loose coupling, and aids in effective object-oriented design.<br/><br/>The observer pattern is at the heart of event-driven programming.
 We create event handler routines that are informed when a specific event occurs.

 <br/>
     </div>